New Student?Enroll Now

 - Candidate must be at least 16 years of age.

 - Candidates who do not have a high school diploma or GED must be able to read at grade level 8 or have permission of instructor.

-- On admission to the program, the student will need to meet health and immunization requirements.
+- Upon enrollment to the program, the student will need to meet health and immunization requirements.
 These requirements are detailed at the first class session.

 The following figures are based on 2023-24 tuition and fee rates and the course fees in the Class Schedule for the required minimum number 8 credit hours.